Learning Sets with Separating Kernels: Auxiliary Proofs

 \subsection{Analytic Results}

-In this section, we suppose that the kernel $K$ satisfies Assumption~\ref{A}, and endow the set $X$ with the metric { $\dk$} induced by $K$.
-The next simple lemma will be used frequently. \begin{lem} For all $k=1,2$, the map
+In this section, we suppose that the kernel $K$ satisfies Assumption~\ref{A}, and endow the set $X$ with the metric { $\dk$} induced by $K$. {Measurability of a map taking values in a topological space will be always understood with respect to the Borel $\sigma$-algebra of such space.} The next simple lemma will be used frequently. \begin{lem} For all $k=1,2$, the map

 is continuous and measurable.
 Moreover, if $Z_i : \Omega \to \mathcal S_k$ is given by